IS PRESERVING SAN FRANCISCO BAY A WORTHY CAUSE?

 We will be handing out literature door-to-door and making targeted phone calls for Greg & Charlie

-Saturday, April 30th in Rohnert Park.
+every Saturday in May in Rohnert Park.
 Please wear comfortable shoes and bring water

 We will be meeting at the GOP office at 1421 Guerneville Road in Santa Rosa at 9:30 a.m.
 We are in Suite 110.